 [Yonezawa City, Yamagata Prefecture] What kind of place is Yonezawa?
-Trivia series to help you understand the region, including its history, sightseeing spots, and specialties
+A treasure box of trivia series that will help you understand the area, including its history, tourist spots, and local specialties

 This time, we will open the lid of a treasure trove of trivia about Yonezawa City, Yamagata Prefecture.
 What kind of area is Yonezawa City?